kaenkogashi/DHR-WebImages/README.md

 This ReadMe explains DHR-WebImages dataset's CSV headers (DHR_train.csv and DHR_test.csv).

 Image_ID: Unique image id of DHR-WebImages.
+You can also define it yourself.

 URL: Image download URL.